Unlocked

 WRONG!

-For the better part of 2009, I was working on the new Building Section to BASW.
 In this section you will learn about the three different types of websites you can build: Product Sites, Affiliate Sites, and Membership/Content Sites.

 Now you and I both know there is a lot of good information online when it comes to building websites.
 There are several sites I have learned a great deal from, sites I continue to use to this day when trying to brush up on HTML, CSS, or Photoshop.
 I’m not trying to compete with them, and that is not the purpose of the Building Section.